Academic freedom and freedom of expression are paramount values of UTS.

 - For ActivateUTS facilities: the CEO is the accountable officer for hires.
 Senior operational staff of hire facilities make day-to-day decisions about hires.
 The CEO will consult with the Chair, ActivateUTS Board, or a member of the UTS senior executive.

-- For UTS Students' Association events: the President is the accountable officer for events arranged through the Association.
-UTS would seek to have the Association apply UTS principles and if using UTS facilities, would be subject to the decision-making processes outlined here.
-Students' Association office-holders, as students, are required to uphold the standards set in UTS rules, policies and codes.
+- For UTS Students' Association events: the president is the accountable officer for events arranged through the Association.
+UTS would seek to have the association apply UTS principles and, if using UTS facilities, would be subject to the decision-making processes outlined here.
+Students' Association officeholders, as students, are required to uphold the standards set in UTS rules, policies and codes.

 - In broad terms, the Vice-Chancellor and university leaders seek to sustain a culture where both the freedoms and related responsibilities are respected.